robclewley/aping-pong-jupclient/README.md

 There's a limit of 3 API calls per second per player to prevent spamming and overloading the server.
 For bot controls, you shouldn't need many requests to determine the information needed for correctly moving the paddle.

 Each game consists only of a single "point" volley, and the specifications of the ball speed and court dimensions are slightly randomized.
-Players have 1 minute after the game is over to request a status update about the outcome, after which the game closes.
+Players have 15 seconds after the game is over to request a status update about the outcome, after which the game closes.
 The API call counts after the game include up to 1 for any calls prior to game time 0 and none once the game has ended.

+Only one game per ID is possible at a time, and previous games must finish unless the `cancel` endpoint is used (although the 15 second game reset timer will still be in effect).

 There is a public leaderboard on the landing page to incentivize improving volley lengths and reduce the number of API calls necessary to win.
 Game stats will be shown associated with the public IDs of players.
 If you wish to "claim" any positions on leaderboards, register a name to the `private_id` matching the `public_id`.
 You can also reuse your `private_id`, or have multiple of them, as you prefer.